With the end of the year fast approaching, it’s time to look back at your 2024 with The Real Estate Agent’s Year-End Review Checklist.

 - Revisit your lead follow-up plan.
 Are you following up 5-7 times with each lead?
 If not, you’ll want to update your lead follow-up plan.

 - Ask yourself how many times you reached out to past clients this year.
-Is this enough “touches” or do you need to create a plan to reach this group more consistently to increase repeat and referral business?
+Did you have enough “touches,” or do you need to create a plan to reach this group more consistently to increase repeat and referral business?

 - Consider adding a new service to your real estate business.
 Services like property tax appeals and property management diversify your income and grow your business.

-Again, these items are all addressed in The Ultimate Real Estate Agent Business Plan.
+Again, these items are all outlined in The Ultimate Real Estate Agent Business Plan.

 5. Your Plan for the New Year